mdalzell/checkflix/README.md

 - [ ] Stop using TS any
 - [ ] Unnecessary renders/fetches
 - [ ] Loading Icon
+- [ ] Verify data - Why isn't Top Gun more popular?
+Some movies were released in different year?

 ## Available Scripts